npcole/npyscreen/docs/Documentation.rst

 MLTreeMultiSelect
     *New in version 2.0pre70*

     This class allows you to select multiple items of a tree.
-You can select which nodes of NPSTreeData the user is able to select by setting the attribue *selectable* on that node.
+You can select which nodes of NPSTreeData the user is able to select by setting the attribute *selectable* on that node.

-    The method *get_selected_objects(self, return_node=True)* returns an generator object that lists the nodes that are selected.
+    The method *get_selected_objects(self, return_node=True,)* returns an generator object that lists the nodes that are selected.
 If return_node is True, the actual node itself is yielded, otherwise the value of *node.getContent()* is yielded instead.

+    *New in Version 2.0pre71*   If the attribute *select_cascades* is True (which can be set by passing the argument *select_cascades* at the time of creation or setting the attribute directly later), selecting a node will automatically select any selectable nodes under the selected node.
+This is set to True by default.

     The selected nodes also have their attribute *selected* set to True, and so you can walk through the tree to find them if you prefer.

+    The widget used to display each line is *TreeLineSelectable*.

+MLTreeMultiSelectAnnotated
+    *New in version 2.0pre71*

+    A version of the MLTreeMultiSelect class that uses *TreeLineSelectableAnnotated* as its display widgets.

 MultiLineTree, SelectOneTree, and MultiLineTree